 Do the iPads have to go home every night, or does this present an unnecessary risk to younger students?

-Ideally the iPads should be taken home if maximum benefit is to be gained from the scheme.
-However, taking the device home will not be compulsory.
+The iPads should be taken home each day if maximum benefit is to be gained from the scheme.
 As part of the induction process, students receive guidance on personal safety.
 Each iPad can also be tracked and disabled by the school if stolen.
-Few schools with similar schemes report theft as being a problem.

 How does the parental contribution scheme work?